15 Strategies for an Effective Recruitment Process

 7. Find Candidates

-You can also add to your recruiting pipeline by being more open and inclusive in your hiring practices.
-Tap into neglected talent pools, like people with criminal records.
+You can also expand your talent pool by being more open and inclusive in your hiring practices.

 8. Move Fast to Recruit Top-Tier Candidates

-The best candidates likely have many options, and you’ll need to maintain timely communication, or they’ll move on to other opportunities—your speed matters.
+The best candidates likely have many options, and you’ll need to maintain timely communication, or they’ll move on to other opportunities.
+How fast you act really matters.

 10. Interview Promptly

-Whether you hold the interview in person or over video call, you should ideally get your top picks in for an interview within a week of the phone screen.
-If the process stretches too long, candidates may lose interest.
+Aim to get your top picks in for an interview—in-person or via video call—within a week of the phone screen.
+If the recruitment process drags on, candidates may lose interest or accept another offer.

 11. Offer the Job